Taimoormukhtar/SQL_project_data_job_market/README.md

 ### Statement 04: Find the most promising skills by Average yearly Salary.
 Filter out top 10
 - SVN, Solidity and Couchbase are the most promising skllls based on yearly salary.
 But these are very less in demand
 ### Statement 05: Find the most optimal(high demand and top paying) skills for Data Analyst.
 Focus on remote job posting
 - The most promising skills based on highest demand and average salary are Python, R, Tableau, SAS, Power BI and SQL.
-For skills in intermediate demand, go, hadoop, snowflake are most promising with an average yearly salary of approximately $115.3k, $113.1k and $112.9k respectively.
+For skills in intermediate demand we have go, hadoop and snowflake as most promising with an average yearly salary of approximately $115.3k, $113.1k and $112.9k respectively.
 However the average salary for Python and R is $101,397 and $100,499 respectively.